bhurendra31/bhurendra31/README.md

 ---

 ### ⚡ Fun Fact:
-When I’m not coding, you’ll find me exploring new design trends or automating tasks with DevOps tools!
+When I’m not coding, you’ll find me exploring new design trends, building cross-platform apps with Flutter, or automating tasks with DevOps tools!

 ---